How to Budget and Avoid Debt on an Unreliable Income: Managing the Balancing Act

 • Credit counselling can provide a debt management plan that waives interest.

-• A licensed insolvency trustee can help you obtain debt forgiveness for unsecured debts with personal bankruptcy or a consumer proposal.
+• A Licensed Insolvency Trustee can help you obtain debt forgiveness for unsecured debts with personal bankruptcy or a consumer proposal.

 Your budget relies on understanding how much you’re earning vs how much you have to spend.